 “Inferno in Van Dieman’s Land,” was inspired by the raw, untamed forces of nature that have shaped the landscape of what is now known as Tasmania, once called Van Diemen’s Land.
 This piece reflects the fiery intensity and destructive power of the natural world, particularly the wildfires that have historically ravaged this rugged, isolated island.

-In this artwork, I’ve used a palette of intense reds, oranges, yellows, and blacks to evoke the searing heat and uncontrollable flames of an inferno.
-The chaotic, dripping brushstrokes and thick layers of paint are meant to convey the overwhelming power of fire as it consumes everything in its path, leaving behind a scorched and transformed landscape.
+The chaotic, dripping brushstrokes and thick layers of paint reflect the overwhelming power of fire as it consumes everything in its path, leaving behind a scorched and transformed landscape.

-“Inferno in Van Dieman’s Land” is my attempt to capture the duality of fire—its capacity for both destruction and renewal.
-Through this painting, I wanted to express the awe-inspiring, yet terrifying, force of nature that has played a crucial role in shaping the identity and history of this land.
+“Inferno in Van Dieman’s Land” represents the duality of fire—its capacity for both destruction and renewal.
 It’s a reminder of the fragile balance we have with the natural world, and how quickly it can be disrupted by the elemental forces around us.

 Acrylic on boxed canvas